 The Anti-Discrimination Program is an exciting collaboration between Osgoode and the Human Rights Legal Support Centre.
 The Centre offer human rights legal services to individuals throughout Ontario who have experienced discrimination contrary to the Ontario Human Rights Code.
-The program offers students the opportunity to develop specialized knowledge of anti-discrimination law and to see an administrative law process from beginning to end.
+The program offers students the opportunity to develop specialized knowledge of anti-discrimination law and to participate in the application process from beginning to end.

-Seminar meetings are held every other Friday throughout the academic year.
+Seminar meetings for all students in the Program are held every other Friday commencing in September and ending in March.
 In the seminar, students develop perspectives that allow them to critically assess and think constructively about prohibitions on discrimination and how these exclusions impact society.
 Students also learn about the challenges experienced by disadvantaged communities in accessing remedies for violations of fundamental rights.
-In the same semester as their placement, students complete a research paper that reflects upon the knowledge gained in the seminar and their experience in the placement.
+Students complete a research paper over the course of the year which reflects their learning in the seminar and their experience in the Placement.